KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 * **SPAGOBI.DATE-FORMAT-<lingua>_<nazione>.extJsFormat**: it rules the front-end role.

-We suggest to valorize the parameters in compliance with each other, according to a local data.
+We suggest to set the parameters in compliance with each other, according to a local data.

-The parameters **SPAGOBI.DATE-FORMAT-SERVER.forma**t and **SPAGOBI.DATE-FORMAT-SERVER.extJsFormat** control the link between back-end and front-end.
+The parameters **SPAGOBI.DATE-FORMAT-SERVER.format** and **SPAGOBI.DATE-FORMAT-SERVER.extJsFormat** control the link between back-end and front-end.
 The adjustment of these parameters do not affect the web GUI.

 Language
 ---------

 Knowage manages the multi-language.
 The list of all languages is manageable from the "Server Settings” section.
 Go to "Configuration management“ and select the LANGUAGE_SUPPORTED category.
 Here there are two properties:

 * **SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGES** :the list of all supported languages underneath this formalism are: [it,IT],[en,US],[fr,FR],[es,ES];